 - Use no more than three different sizes of fonts.

 - Consider using the same fonts on every item to create a consistent and recognizable look, only changing out the main header font.

 - Use a hierarchy of text blocks, moving from larger to smaller text:

-o Make the subtitle or event dates smaller than your headline or title--it can remain bold and/or in a different font or color.
+- Make the subtitle or accent text smaller than your headline or title.

 - Choose colors that have high contrast against the background for easy reading.
 Be sure to check your contrast with a contrast checker to meet accessibility guidelines.

-o White background--choose darker and bolder colors.
-Consider matching the artwork or photos on the template
+- White background: choose darker and bolder colors.
+Consider matching the artwork or photos on the template.

-- Choose colors found in the photos or graphics on your template.
+- Choose colors found in the photos or graphics of your template.

-- Darker, muted colors for more serious or professional events.
+- Darker, muted colors for a more serious or professional feel.